 A communications object system also offers an efficient 45 new way for providers and consumers to control the termination of communications relationships.
 In most communications systems, it is easy for a provider to terminate a communications relationship.
 This is also true of a communications object system.
-As discussed in the distribution 50 technique, it is not necessary for a message object 110 to be control section above, providers can control communications object distribution by both push and pull techniques.
-Referring to FIG. 3, if a provider controls the distribution of a communications object 110 via the push technique, the provider need only delete the association of a recipient 120 with a communications object 110.
-If the provider controls the distribution of a communications object 110 via the pull technique, the provider can change the behavior of the distribution control method 141 or distribution control rules 140 included in the communications object 110 or transmit-60 ted to a distribution server 32.
+As discussed in the distribution 50 control section above, providers can control communications object distribution by both push and pull techniques.
+Referring to FIG. 3, if a provider controls the distribution of a communications object 110 via the push technique, the provider need only delete the association of a recipient 120 55 with a communications object 110.
+If the provider controls the distribution of a communications object 110 via the pull technique, the provider can change the behavior of the distribution control method 141 or distribution control rules 140 included in the communications object 110 or transmit- 60 ted to a distribution server 32.